|EN

 Which South Korea eSIM plan makes the most sense

-How to set up a South Korea eSIM properly
+How to use a South Korea eSIM without triggering roaming charges

-Do not use Airplane Mode as a workaround.
+Also, do not use Airplane Mode as your workaround.
 Airplane Mode disables the eSIM too.
-Turn off the Canadian line specifically and leave the South Korea eSIM active for data.
+Keep the phone active, switch the Canadian line off specifically, and use the South Korea eSIM for data.

 South Korea eSIM plans

 A 7-day carrier roaming bill hits $126.
-Cellulo South Korea eSIMs start at $7 CAD.
+South Korea eSIM plans on Cellulo start at $6 CAD.

 Get connected in South Korea